Lethal Weapon 3 (pinball): Development

-Lethal Weapon 3 is a pinball machine produced by Data East Pinball in 1992.
-It is based on the movie of the same name, which was the most popular film in summer 1992.
 The game featured a Generation 3 FullView dot matrix display, which was larger than the current industry standard, and displayed digitized movie clips.
 The game also featured a hidden leveling system, in which players "grab hold of the Data East gun handle and eliminate bad guys in one of three video crime simulator shoot outs".

-By 1994, it was Data East's all-time most successful pinball machine.
-The game was designed by Markus Rothkranz.
+The game was designed to appeal to both novices and experienced players.